Y-debug-sys/Diffusion-TS/README.md

 After sampling, synthetic data and orginal data are stored in `.npy` file format under the *output* folder, which can be directly read to calculate quantitative metrics such as discriminative, predictive, correlational and context-FID score.
 You can also reproduce the visualization results using t-SNE or kernel plotting, and all of these evaluational codes can be found in the folder `./Utils`.
 Please refer to `.ipynb` tutorial files in this repo for more detailed implementations.

+**Note:** All the metrics can be found in the `./Experiments` folder.
+Additionally, by default, for datasets other than the Sine dataset (because it do not need normalization), their normalized forms are saved in `{...}_norm_truth.npy`.
+Therefore, when you run the Jupternotebook for dataset other than Sine, just uncomment and rewrite the corresponding code written at the beginning.

 ### Main Results

 #### Standard TS Generation